mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 Keep in mind, in addition to online letters, I also work with direct mail letters, newspaper ads, etc.

 By the way, if you don't have a sales letter written up yet, no worries.
-I'll have a hand at it myself -- and test the living daylights out of it before it goes out into the wild.
+I'll take a turn at it myself -- and test the living daylights out of your new letter before it goes out into the wild.

 Start your business relationship with The Source of All Wealth today!
 ---